LiamProsser77/LiamProsser77/README.md

 ## About Me

 Founder & Lead Developer: Liam Aleksander Prosser

-I founded Heofon Global Search in early March 2026 after conceptualizing the platform in late February 2026.
-I lead the development on the Heofon search engine, Heopad, Heofonix AI models, and Heofon OS 26.
-I founded Heofon Search and he thought the privacy world of search engines needed a ecosytem so I created Heofon in his living room in Appleton Wisconsin during March 6 2026.
-Heofon Search was called Heofon Global Search, known today as Heofon Search.
-I am known as a coin collector and a developer, I also has fun in Pickle Ball and collects many antiques while developing the Heofon ecosytem.
-I am a Norwegian American developer that wants Heofon to be known to stop tracking searches and to have a private ecosytem.
+I founded Heofon Global Search in early March 2026 after conceptualizing the platform in late February.
+I lead development across Heofon Search, HeoPad, Heofonix AI models, and Heofon OS 26.
+The idea for Heofon began in Appleton, Wisconsin, where I set out to create a private, user-focused search ecosystem.

+In addition to development, I enjoy coin collecting, antiques, and playing pickleball.
+My goal is to build Heofon into a trusted platform that prioritizes privacy and gives users control over their data.

 ---